 Goal 2: Recruit and retain highly qualified students

-Outcome 1: The program received 3,099 applications for 100 seats during the admission cycle for the Class of 2018.
-The matriculated students had a median GPA of 3.62 and 2,133 hours of clinical experience.
+Outcome 1: The program received 2,437 applications for 105 available seats during the admission cycle for the Class of 2019.
+The matriculated students had a median GPA of 3.62 and an average of 1,721 hours of clinical experience.

 Goal 3: Provide a global perspective to students and faculty by offering global experiences to at least one third of PA students and faculty